 How Azure AD determines if a user has access to a resource

 The following are the high-level steps that Azure AD uses to determine if you have access to a management resource.
 Use this information to troubleshoot access issues.

-- A user (or service principal) acquires a token to the Microsoft Graph or Azure AD Graph endpoint.
+- A user (or service principal) acquires a token to the Microsoft Graph endpoint.

-- The user makes an API call to Azure Active Directory (Azure AD) via Microsoft Graph or Azure AD Graph using the issued token.
+- The user makes an API call to Azure Active Directory (Azure AD) via Microsoft Graph using the issued token.

 - Depending on the circumstance, Azure AD takes one of the following actions: